saadjawad79/Fixed-Pt-MUSIC-Algorithm/README.md

-# Fixed-Pt-MUSIC-Algorithm
+# Direction of Arrival Estimation using MUSIC (Floating and Fixed) and FFT Interpolation
-Direction of Arrival Estimationi using MUSIC (Floating and Fixed) and FFT Interpolation
+MATLAB implementation of MUltiple SIgnal Classification (MUSIC) Algorithm for estimation of direction of arrival (DoA) for Uniform Linear Arrays radar systems.
+Both Floating and Fixed Point implementations are done.
+Interpolated FFT is also added as a reference for MUSIC's accuracy